Valid HTML 4.01 Transitional Valid CSS Valid SVG 1.0

 Introduction

-Since Windows 2000 every user account has its own %TEMP%\ alias %LOCALAPPDATA%\Temp\ alias %USERPROFILE%\AppData\Local\Temp\ alias %SystemDrive%\Users\%USERNAME%\AppData\Local\Temp\ directory, which is not accessible for other (unprivileged) users.
+Since Windows 2000 alias Windows NT 5.0 every user account has its own private %TEMP%\ alias %LOCALAPPDATA%\Temp\ alias %USERPROFILE%\AppData\Local\Temp\ alias %SystemDrive%\Users\%USERNAME%\AppData\Local\Temp\ directory, which is not accessible for other (unprivileged) users.

 The user-specific environment variables TEMP and TMP are set with the following registry entries: